masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Verilog has a more flexible semantics with the Hierarchical Reference.
 It also allows to go through the module hierarchy and read/write the contents of any variable.
-Pyrope only allows you to reference registers.
+Pyrope only allows you to reference registers by unique name.
 Verilog hierarchical reference is not popular for 2 main reasons: (1) It is considered "not nice" to bypass the module interface and touch an internal variable; (2) some tools do not support it as synthesizable; (3) the evaluation order is not clear because the execution order of the modules is not defined.

-Allowing only to update registers avoids the evaluation order problem.
-The updates go to the register `din` pin, and the references read the register `q` pin.
+Allowing only a single lambda to update registers avoids the evaluation order problem.
+From a low level point of view, the updates go to the register `din` pin, and the references read the register `q` pin.
 The register references follow the model of single writer multiple reader.
 This means that only a single lambda can update the register, but many lambdas can read the register.
 This allows to be independent on the `lambda` evaluation order.

 The register reference uses instantiated registers.
 This means that if a lambda